Kratom

 Kratom and Drug-Induced Liver Injury (DILI)

-Kratom, a tropical tree native to Southeast Asia, has gained popularity in the United States as an herbal supplement used for its stimulant and opioid-like effects.
-However, there have been increasing reports of liver injury associated with kratom use, leading to concerns about its safety and potential for causing Drug-Induced Liver Injury (DILI).
+Kratom, a tropical tree native to Southeast Asia, has gained popularity in the United States as an herbal supplement used for pain relief, anxiety, and opioid withdrawal symptoms.
+However, there have been increasing reports of liver injury associated with kratom use, leading to concerns about its safety.

 Supplements for DILI